GMOD/jbrowse-components/packages/website/docs/introduction.md

 ---
-id: quickstart
+id: introduction
-title: JBrowse 2 quick start guide
+title: Introduction
+---

 ---

 This guide serves to help orient and get you started with the JBrowse 2 project.